Atlas-B2023/qgis-app/README.md

 ### Why is it Freezing?

 Creating the GeoPackage files creates a database.
 When QGIS goes to load information from these tables, it must run SQL operations.
-Each entry in the Census GPKG database is about 15KBs, and there are about 23,000 ish entries.
+Each of the 33 tables in the Census GPKG database has about 23,000-ish entries, and each entry is about 15 kilobytes.
 This means that there will be a lot of CPU waiting time as this gets loaded in.
 If you find that this process takes an exceptionally long amount of time, you can try to crash QGIS by clicking profusely on the application.

-This is fine as the databases get stored and are saved independently of what the QGIS graphical user interface is doing.
+This is fine as the databases are saved independently of what the QGIS graphical user interface is doing.
 You can then create a new GeoPackage database connection to these saved databases in a fresh project, and play with the data there.
 More information is in the video tutorials.

 ## Development